jacobp112/limit-order-book/docs/testing.md

 Fuzzing uses `cargo-fuzz` (libFuzzer) with `arbitrary`. libFuzzer's Windows support is experimental, so fuzzing is run in a Linux container.

+Scenario files (`crates/lob/tests/scenarios/*.scn`) interleave journal commands with the exact events expected and, optionally, the whole book as a price ladder afterwards; the format is described in `tests/scenarios.rs`.
+A mismatch reports the line, both event lists and the journal prefix that reproduces it.
 Edge cases found during development become scenario tests.

 Quality gates before every commit: